-The chances of web searchers finding your LinkedIn page when researching brands on Google is heightened if you consider making your LinkedIn company page as a central location where people can learn more about what your company does.
+The chances of web searchers finding your LinkedIn page when researching brands on Google are heightened if you consider making your LinkedIn company page a central location where people can learn more about what your company does.

-Create an overview alongside an accompanying page content detailing the story of your business in a compelling way.
+Create an overview alongside accompanying page content detailing the story of your business compellingly.
 Pay close attention to the first few lines of your company’s overview.
 This content is important as this will be visible to users across various devices.
 Additionally, include relevant keywords to increase your page’s search visibility.